perchnet/authentik-win95-setup/README.md

 ## This is a fork/mirror.
 The upstream repository is [at git.32bit.cafe](https://git.32bit.cafe/kaylee/authentik-win95-setup)

+The mirror is located on the branch [mirror](https://github.com/perchnet/authentik-win95-setup/tree/mirror)

 ## Changes from upstream

 The primary changes from upstream are: